dart-lang/language/working/2364 - primary constructors/feature-specification.md

 That proposal may certainly be helpful in the case where the primary constructor receives a large number of arguments with long types, etc.
 However, the proposal has not been included in this proposal.
-One reason is that it could be better to use a non-primary constructor whenever there is so much text.
+One reason is that it could be better to use a body constructor whenever there is so much text.
 Also, it could be helpful to be able to search for the named constructor using `D.named`, and that would fail if we use the approach where it occurs as `new.named` or `const.named` because that particular constructor has been expressed as a primary constructor.